Evaluation of CZT Detector Performance in Alpha and Gamma Spectrometry: Response to gamma irradiation

 \paragraph{$^{241}\text{Am}$ spectra.}

-Recorded with the setup described in section \ref{sec:Setup}, $^{241}\text{Am}$ spectrum histograms are shown in figure \ref{fig:Gamma}.
+The acquired $^{241}\text{Am}$ spectrum histograms are shown in figure \ref{fig:Gamma}.
 The voltage dependence of the main $^{241}\text{Am}$ photopeak position was analyzed for the tested structures by calculating the mean and standard deviation of the Gaussian function fits.
 The resulting curves are shown in figure \ref{fig:PeakPosition}.
-The MCA response to the pulse generator signals was recorded and shown to be linear over the 0.3 Vpp and 1 Vpp voltage ranges.

-The response to the 59.51 keV characteristic $^{241}\text{Am}$ gamma emission for sample 1 is poor, making it challenging to measure the peak position - voltage dependence at low bias voltage values.
-Electronic noise introduced to the lower MCA channels for bias voltages below 90 V alters the emission response histogram shape, thus lowering the MCA channel value during the fit.
-With decreasing bias voltage, it becomes progressively harder to resolve the signal coming from gamma emissions and electronic noise.
-There are a number of ways to counteract this adverse effect.
-One of the methods employed is changing the Least Significant Bit (LSB) value and then tuning the filter settings in CAEN MCA such as decay and rise pulse times.
-Lowering the LSB value leads to an increased sensitivity for low-amplitude signals, including electronic noise.
-One has to find the balance between acceptable noise level and processable detector response.
+As expected, reducing the bias voltage leads to the shift of the photopeak peak centroid toward lower energy channels on the MCA.
+The response to the 59.51 keV characteristic $^{241}\text{Am}$ gamma emission for sample 1 deviates from the other samples, making it challenging to measure the peak position - voltage dependence at low bias voltage values.
+Due to the pronounced spectral broadening observed in sample 1, this limitation becomes evident at higher voltages compared to the other samples.
+Electronic noise introduced to the lower MCA channels for bias voltages below 90 V (for sample 1) alters the emission response histogram shape.
+One of the methods employed to counteract this adverse effect is to change the Least Significant Bit (LSB) value and then to adjust the filter settings in CAEN MCA such as decay and rise pulse times.
+Lowering the LSB value leads to an increased sensitivity for low-amplitude signals, including electronic noise, making it difficult to find the balance between the acceptable noise level and the processable detector response.